ray-di/Ray.QueryModule/README.md

 }
 ```

-Specify `type='item'` when single row result is expected to return.
+Specify `type='row'` when single row result is expected to return.

 ```php
 class FooRow